mehulagg/gitlab/doc/development/experiment_guide/index.md

 There are two options to conduct experiments:

 1. [GitLab Experiment](https://gitlab.com/gitlab-org/gitlab-experiment/) is a gem included in GitLab.
-1. [`experimentation.rb`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fexperimentation.rb) is built in the GitLab codebase.
+1. [`Experimentation Module`](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fexperimentation.rb) is built in the GitLab codebase.

 Both methods use [experiment](../feature_flags/development.md#experiment-type) feature flags.

-Historical Context: `experimentation.rb` was built iteratively with the needs that appeared while implementing Growth sub-department experiments.
-The `gitlab-experiment` gem was built with the learnings of `experimentation.rb` and an easier to use API.
+Historical Context: `Experimentation Module` was built iteratively with the needs that appeared while implementing Growth sub-department experiments.
+The `gitlab-experiment` gem was built with the learnings of the `Experimentation Module` and an easier to use API.

 Currently both methods for running experiments are included in the codebase.
 When considering which to use:

-- If you need to record conducted experiments and usage into the database, we currently recommend using `experimentation.rb`.
+- If you need to record conducted experiments and usage into the database, we currently recommend using the `Experimentation Module`.
 - If you want to conduct a [multivariate](https://en.wikipedia.org/wiki/Multivariate_statistics) experiment, we recommend using `gitlab-experiment`.

 Otherwise, there is currently no strong suggestion to use one over the other.